PhilMele/M1Project/README.md

    This addition redirects the user back to index.html after 10 seconds.
 To extend or reduce the timeframe `10` can be edited as deemed appropriate.
 Url can also be changed for to another page.

-   Note: `.width-control-form` is used in the form fields instead of the form element.
+   **Note**: `.width-control-form` is used in the form fields instead of the form element.
 For some reason, having `.width-control-form` in the <form> element or any <div> above seem to center the field to the left, and not the center of the screen.
 The solution is not elegant, as the class is repeated but this is the solution we found to the "centering" problem.

    Please note the used of `.hide-button` in the "Email us" buttons in the Box Section area (`local_business.html` and `public_sector.html`).
 This class turns display to `None` when the screen reaches a 769px.
 This is handled through a media query.